auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

 To accomplish step-up authentication, you will do the following:
 1. Create a rule that challenges the user to authenticate with MFA when the web app asks for it.
-2. Configure your web app to check the ID Token claims for MFA cif the user tries to access a restricted page.
+2. Configure your web app to check the ID Token claims for MFA if the user tries to access a restricted page.
-3. Check the ID Token.
-4. If the output of the previous validations is that the user has not authenticated with MFA, then trigger authentication again.
+3. If the output of the validation is that the user has not authenticated with MFA, then challenge the user again.

 ## How it works